HeroicKatora/oxide-auth/Migration.md

 The crate has been split into a core (`oxide-auth`) and several sub-crates for each frontend version

+The refresh token in `IssuedToken` is now optional.
+A new attribute for the token type of the access token has been added, its enum type has a `Default` implementation that generates the `Bearer` corresponding variant.

+The `Issuer::refresh` method no longer has a default implementation.
+To replicate the old behaviour, its body should simply consist of `Err(())`.

+## v0.4.5

+An empty `refresh` token in the `IssuedToken` will no longer inidicate support for refreshing to the client.
+Furthermore, refresh tokens need to be explicitely enabled for `TokenSigner` as there is no good way to revoke them and are mostly intended for usage in custom signers.

 ## v0.4.1

 The iron frontend has been reworked greatly.
 It no longer wraps endpoint